 - Potential Dates – If you meet someone online or just someone new, check into their marriage/divorce history as well as criminal/sexual offense record to verify that they are telling you the whole truth.
 It may be better to invest a little time in the beginning to prevent a big heartbreak later.

-- Corporate Histories - Investigate before you invest.
-Explore the corporate history and financial status by looking for bankruptcies, tax liens and judgments as well corporate address, Social Security System Identification Number (SSS), debtor and collateral.
+- Corporate Histories – Investigate before you invest.
+Explore the corporate history and financial status by looking for bankruptcies, tax liens and judgments as well corporate address, Federal Employer Identification Number (FEIN), UCC filing, debtor and collateral.

 - Renters or Leasers – Conduct credit checks on rental/lease applicants, you can also check current employment and address history through most services.